 Allocations.
 Some categories of funds do not have a legislatively mandated distribution formula.
-When there are no formulas in law, the distributions of funds are termed "allocations," which may be made at any time during the FFY.
 In most cases, allocated funds are divided among states with qualifying projects applying general administrative criteria provided in the law.

 Federal-aid highway apportionments are available to states for use for more than one year.
 Their availability does not terminate at the end of the FFY, as is the case with most other federal programs.
 In general, apportionments are available for three years plus the year that they are apportioned.
 Consequently, when new apportionments or allocations are made, the amounts are added to a state's carryover apportionments from the previous year.
 Should a state fail to obligate a year's apportionments within the period of availability (usually a total of four years) specified for a given program, the funds will lapse.